zv3zdochka/My_Neural_Network/README.md

 ---

-# NeuralNetwork++: Library for Neural Network Operations in C++
+# NeuralNetwork++: Library for Perceptron Implementation in C++

-This project is a C++ library designed for working with neural networks.
-The implementation focuses on creating and training simple neural networks for classification and prediction tasks.
+This project is a C++ library designed for implementing a simple perceptron capable of solving classification and prediction tasks.
+The implementation focuses on creating and training straightforward perceptrons for these purposes.

 ## Description

-NeuralNetwork++ consists of a set of header files organizing the functionality for working with neural networks at the library level:
+NeuralNetwork++ consists of a set of header files organizing the functionality for working with perceptrons at the library level:
 ### Modules:

 - **Neurons**: Describes neurons, their weights, and activation functions.